deltawave-tech/pcp/DOCUMENTATION.md

 The key features of this design:
 1. Gradient computation is tied directly to the operation that produces it
-2. Each plan type includes its own gradient method
+2. Each plan type includes its own gradient method following correct calculus rules
 3. The AutoDiffPlan directly calls the plan's gradient method
 4. Memory management is handled consistently with errdefer for cleanup
 5. The code is more maintainable as adding a new operation only requires implementing one plan type